risc0/risc0/website/api/blockchain-integration/eth-examples.md

 ### Steel

-[Steel] is a library for [view call proofs], which enables users to easily integrate claims about Ethereum state into zkVM applications.
+[Steel][steel-repo] is a library for [view call proofs][steel-blog], which enables users to easily integrate claims about Ethereum state into zkVM applications.

 ### Zeth